truculentmath/DirichletCharacters/README.md

 ## Getting Started
-Put DirichletCharacters.wl in the directory FileNameJoin[{$UserBaseDirectory, "Applications"}]
+Put DirichletCharacters.wl in the directory FileNameJoin[{$UserBaseDirectory, "Applications"}] Put dataset.mx (if you want to use the precomputed zeros of L-series) in the directory FileNameJoin[{$UserBaseDirectory, "ApplicationData","DirichletCharacters"}]

 Use "<< DirichletCharacters`" (without the double-quotes, but with the backward quote) to load the package.

 Examples are in the DCExamples.nb file.

+Unit tests are in the CharacterUnitTest.nb file.